-Growth is not a factor in Economics 101 and basic economic theory.
+Growth is not even considered in basic economic theory.
 Capitalism flourishes from more trade and not from more and more stuff to trade.
 Raising the poorer 30% of world's people into the middle class and promoting broad economic efficiency is the "gold ring" of future economic well being not growth.

-In the 1970s as we began to think in terms of resource limitations and threats to our environment while at the same time we began to look at lower taxes, deregulation, wide spread privatization and a bigger role for financial markets.
+In the 1970s as we began to think in terms of resource limitations and threats to our environment, we also began to look at lower taxes, deregulation, wide spread privatization and a bigger role for financial markets.
 Under these conditions rich countries (Japan, Europe and the United States) have become stronger capitalists while most Communistic and Socialistic countries have begun to shrink or go away and/or they have successfully introduced Capitalistic elements into their economies.